wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-metadata/includes/3-web-pages.md

 > [!div class="mx-imgBorder"]
 > [![How portal pages are built](../media/3-pages-built-c.png)](../media/3-pages-built-c.png#lightbox)

-Power Apps Portals include very robust and flexible mechanism for building not only static pages, or the pages that include data from other Common Data Service entities.
+Power Apps Portals include robust and flexible mechanism for building not only static pages, or the pages that include data from other Common Data Service entities.
 By using a combination of Entity Lists, Entity and Web Forms, and Liquid you can build complete web applications extending your Common Data Service or Dynamics 365 solutions to external and internal audiences.

 For more information about web page properties and the process: [Manage web pages](https://docs.microsoft.com/powerapps/maker/portals/configure/web-page/?azure-portal=true).